act_two

 After sending a request for video generation, this task is added to the queue.
 This endpoint lets you check the status of a video generation task using its id, obtained from the endpoint described above.

-If the video generation task status is complete, the response will include the final result — with the generated video URL and additional metadata.
+If the video generation task status is completed, the response will include the final result — with the generated video URL and additional metadata.

 Bearer key